we-are-y/Y/README.md

 2. Join our developer community
 3. Request access to development resources

+### Module Development
+- **No Full Repository Required**: Developers only need our SDK and API documentation to build modules
+- **Development Kit**: Use our SDK to integrate with the Vault protocol
+- **API Access**: Connect to the Vault through our secure API endpoints
+- **Testing**: Test modules in our sandbox environment
+- **Deployment**: Deploy approved modules through our module registry

 ## 🎯 Key Features

 - **Data Sovereignty**: Complete control over your personal data